 - Cuban Society through Film: post 1959 Revolution

-Typical tariff or grades required: 320-340 UCAS tariff points from 3 A-levels (ABB-AAB at A-level) with an A in English Literature or Language & Literature and a B in a language.
+Typical grades required: AAB - ABB points from three A-levels with an A in English Literature or Language & Literature and a B in a language.

 Excluded subjects: General studies, critical thinking.